 Unfortunately accidents happens, and these can lead to damage of the brain or speech muscles.
 Sometimes these things correct themselves naturally, but often there are long lasting effects.
+Contusions, as swellings on the brain are called, can limit function for a period.
+Traumatic brain injuries are a common cause of this sort of damage, such as those you might get in an auto collision.
 Check out our Downloads section which has some fact-sheets with information and strategies to help a range of adult speech difficulties.

 Disease and Illness

 Certain disease and illness can cause speech difficulties because of muscle or brain cell degeneration, but often there are many strategies that you can put in place to improve communication.
-Our section on Adult Acquired Difficulties will focus heavily on communication difficulties caused by disease such as Parkinsons and MS etc. Also Check our Resource Centre for information and fact-sheets relating to improving communication following disease or illness.
+Our section on Adult Acquired Difficulties will focus heavily on communication difficulties caused by disease such as Parkinson’s disease and MS etc. Working with a speech language pathologist is one of the best ways to help your communication issues.
+Also check our Resource Centre for information and fact-sheets relating to improving communication following disease or illness.

 Many adults experience voice problems for a range of reasons. icommunicate has a section dedicated to adult voice problems with information, voice care tips and ideas to improve your voice.
 See our Voice Problems Section.